-Many adults have experienced alcohol intoxication, but the experience is different for each person.
+The experience of alcohol intoxication is different for each person.
 Those who have not experienced alcohol intoxication may wonder what it feels like to be “drunk.”
+It can affect mood, speech, judgment, and more.

 Heavy drinking tends to cause more serious intoxication and may eventually cause serious health issues, such as blackouts or kidney failure.